lorenseanstewart/kanban-comparison/METHODOLOGY.md

 ## Overview

-All frameworks implement identical functionality (a Kanban board app) with identical features, database, and UI framework (Tailwind CSS + DaisyUI).
-Measurements focus on JavaScript bundle sizes and performance metrics using Chrome Lighthouse.
+All frameworks implement identical functionality (a Kanban board app) with identical features, database, and UI framework (Tailwind CSS + DaisyUI). **All frameworks achieve excellent Lighthouse performance scores (100) with First Contentful Paint in the 35-71ms range, demonstrating instant initial page load.** With performance being essentially identical, this evaluation focuses primarily on **JavaScript bundle sizes**, which range from 28.8 kB to 176.3 kB compressed—a 6.1x difference that impacts mobile users through data usage, parse time, and battery drain.

 ## Statistical Approach

+**Note**: The statistical methodology below primarily applies to **Lighthouse performance scores** (which all frameworks achieve near-perfectly at 100).
+Bundle sizes are stable measurements of built artifacts and show minimal variance (±1-2% from build timestamps).
+Since bundle size is the key differentiator in this evaluation, the statistical rigor is less critical than it would be for performance comparisons.

 ### Multiple Runs